GregoryHue/GregoryHue/README.md

 I teach myself throught personal projects.
 Here's a non-exhaustive list of them:

 - **UterEabs** - Food distribution plateform similar to Uber Eats.
 Using VueJS, Express, MongoDB, MySQL, Docker.
-Currently reworking it, see *QuackSnack*
+Currently reworking it, see *QuackSnack*.
 - **SearchPatterns** - Program to search patterns in a CSV file.
 Using C. Educational purpose.
-- [**PySudokuSolver**](https://github.com/GregoryHue/PySudokuSolver) - Program to solve Sudokus of various difficulties.
-Using Python.
-Educational purpose.
-- [**EncodeTextImage**](https://github.com/GregoryHue/EncodeTextImage) - Program to turn a text into an image and vice-versa.
-Using Python.
-Educational purpose.
 - [**JamnikWebsite**](https://github.com/GregoryHue/JamnikWebsite) - Website for a Slovenian woodworking company.
 A test version is available at [**https://mizarstvo-jamnik-test.xyz/**](https://mizarstvo-jamnik-test.xyz/).
 Using React, Vite, Django, PostgreSQL, Bash.
 Deployed on DigitalOcean with an Ubuntu VM.
 The repository is private for security reasons.
 - [**QuackSnack**](https://github.com/QuackSnack/QuackSnackBack) - Food distribution plateform.
 Using React, Django, PostgreSQL.
 Educational purpose.
 - [**DuckDetector**](https://github.com/GregoryHue/DuckDetector) - Machine Learning model.
-It makes an image classification of cpiitures between pictures that have a duck, and pictures that don't.
+It makes an image classification of pictures between pictures that have a duck, and pictures that don't.
 Using Python, Jupyter, PyTorch.
+Educational purpose.
+- [**PySudokuSolver**](https://github.com/GregoryHue/PySudokuSolver) - Program to solve Sudokus of various difficulties.
+Using Python.
+Educational purpose.
+- [**EncodeTextImage**](https://github.com/GregoryHue/EncodeTextImage) - Program to turn a text into an image and vice-versa.
+Using Python.
 Educational purpose.

 ## Career wish